 For some patients, orthodontic treatment is more effective if it is divided into two phases.

 The goal of phase one treatment is to create a strong, healthy foundation.
 We can use various methods, such as a rapid palatal expander or limited braces, to ensure the patient's jaw develops in a way that will accommodate all the permanent teeth.
 This can help your child avoid the need avoid the need for braces or treatment later and/or to prevent future complications like extractions or jaw surgery, as well as ensure a better overall outcome.

-Phase two treatment involves making sure each tooth is in its proper position and exists in harmony with the lips, tongue, cheek, and neighboring teeth.
-This typically includes a full set of braces or some easy Invisalign Express.
-Patients who have undergone phase one treatment can often experience shorter, less extensive treatment in phase two, if any is needed at all.
+Phase two treatment involves making sure each tooth is in its exact position and in harmony with the lips, tongue, cheek, and neighboring teeth.
+This typically includes a short set of braces or some easy Invisalign Express.
+Patients who have undergone phase one treatmentusually experience less extensive treatment in phase two, if any is needed at all.

 If your child is experiencing orthodontic issues, or you simply wish to learn more about your child's options, we encourage you to schedule a complimentary consultation at our office.
 We can perform a full examination and help you understand your child's current and future oral health needs.